earthsteading/Earthship/performance-solution_earthen-tyre-wall-butress.md

  6. Acknowledgement of experts, participants and references.

 Terminology:
+  * ABCB = Australian Building Code Board, who are commisioned via by the Government as a standards body responsible for the NCC/BCA, Code Mark & WaterMark certification schemes.
   * NCC aka BCA - National Construction Code / Building Code of Australia
   * TESE - Tyre-Encased-Soil Elements aka "Rammed Earth Tyres' which are engineereed to perform as building blocks in a load-bearing external wall.
   * PBDB - a 'Performance Based Design Brief' is a collaborative process whereby stakeholders agree crtieria (aka performance requirements) for expert evaluation of an engineered 'performance solution'.